-She opened her mouth to speak, but was interrupted as Tristen read through the necklace description again.
+She opened her mouth to speak but Tristen interrupted her as he read through the necklace description again.

 "It doesn't say they have to be living."
-He said slowly, skirting around what he truly meant to say.
+He muttered, skirting around the truth behind his words.

-She wanted to say no, looking down at his peaceful face that was sleeping eternally.
-How could any of them subject someone to relive the experience again, especially one who had already given their life to cause, sacrificing more than anyone else had.
+She wanted to say no, looking down at his peaceful face that was sleeping for eternity.
+How could any of them subject someone to relive the experience again, one who had already given their life to cause, sacrificing more than anyone else?

 But the look on her face gave him pause, stopping him from getting any closer.

 "I know."
-She interrupted the man speaking and stood up slowly.
+She interrupted the man speaking and stood up.
 Without moving an inch the necklace disappeared from Tristen's hands, appearing around her neck instead.

 "You should all leave the party."

-Everyone was frozen in place as she delicately ran a hand through Dustin's hair, her other hand clasping the necklace so tight they thought she might break it.
-Everyone had read the description of the necklace, noting the part that the remaining party members would die.
+Everyone froze in place as she ran a hand through Dustin's hair, her other hand clasping the necklace so tight they thought she might break it.
+Everyone had read its description, noting the part that the remaining party members would die.

-Yet no one left the party, standing in solemn silence as Cynthia said her goodbye.
+Yet no one left the party, standing in solemn silence as Cynthia told her goodbyes.

-"We go together."
-Tristen said, with rest of the party copying his words.
-Cynthia didn't fight it, and held the necklace up, showing the ability it provided.
+"We go together," Tristen said, with rest of the party copying his words.
+Cynthia didn't fight it, and held the necklace up, showing the ability provided.

 [Active: Targeted party member: Dusty.
 Target will be sent (15) years back in time.]